-Developers will be required, where appropriate, to submit traffic impact studies, at planning application stage, through a Transport Assessment.
-Where a negative impact on non-motorised users is identified, developers will be required to provide, or contribute towards, appropriate mitigation measures.
+Where a negative impact on non-motorised users is identified, for example within a Transport Assessment, developers will be required to provide, or contribute towards, appropriate mitigation measures.

-- 5.2.2 To ensure the safety of pedestrians and cyclists, traffic calming measures need to be put in place to protect them from the increasing numbers of vehicles, many of them heavy goods vehicles, travelling through the village. - 5.3 An increasing number of visitors come to Benenden to enjoy village activities and the rural environment; tourism is a key contributor to the local economy.
+- 212. To ensure the safety of pedestrians and cyclists, traffic calming measures need to be put in place to protect them from the increasing numbers of vehicles, many of them heavy goods vehicles, travelling through the village. - 213.
+An increasing number of visitors come to Benenden to enjoy village activities and the rural environment; tourism is a key contributor to the local economy.
 To ensure that appreciation of the village and the AONB is sustainable, adequate parking needs to be provided for visitors and residents alike.